 In order to expedite the process, applicants are required to apply online.
 Please review the following detailed application instructions carefully before completing the application.

 In order to review your application, it must be complete.
-An application is not considered complete until all of the materials listed below have been received (including the University of Oregon Graduate School application and application fee).
+An application is not considered complete until all of the materials listed below have been received (including the University of Oregon Division of Graduate Studies application and application fee).
 You will receive an email confirmation once your application is complete.
 Admission decisions are generally available 30-45 days AFTER an application has been completed and processed.

-*Note for international applicants: International applicants are strongly encouraged to apply for admission to the MSF program by the round 3 deadline (March 15).
+Note for international applicants: International applicants are strongly encouraged to apply for admission to the MSF program by the round 3 deadline.
 Applicants with questions can contact Lundquist Admissions at email@example.com.

 A completed application consists of